The first institutional exhibition of Maeve Gilmore (b. 1917–d. 1983, London, UK).

 Viewed from both feminist and art historical perspectives, Gilmore’s work can be understood in a context that also includes artists such as Vanessa Bell and Winifred Knights, or the early British Surrealists Leonora Carrington, Eileen Agar and Ithell Colquhoun.

 Gilmore was born in Acre Lane in Brixton, less than a mile from Studio Voltaire, and much of her archive has remained with family members in Clapham.
-Nearly four decades after her death, this will be a rare opportunity to experience works by an important British artist of her period.
+Nearly four decades after her death, this was a rare opportunity to experience works by an important British artist of her period.